bruceravel/demeter/documentation/Athena/process/rebin.rst

 reading the measurement channels continuously.
 The signal is integrated for bins of time.
 After each time interval, the integrated signals are stored in a buffer.
 At the end of the scan, the buffer is dumped to disk.
-At my old beamline (`MRCAT, Sector 10 at the APS
-<http://mrcat.iit.edu>`__), a typical EXAFS scan measured in this mode
-takes 3 minutes or less.
+When I was at my old beamline (`MRCAT, Sector 10 at the APS <http://mrcat.iit.edu>`__), a typical EXAFS scan measured in this mode took 3 minutes or less back in those days.

 The drawback of this measurement mode (other than the generation of tons of data that needs to be analyzed!) is that the data are vastly over